chiquitinxx/grooscript/README.md

 Not allowed same number of parameters in methods / constructors.

-Can add methods and properties with metaclass, but some problems with primitive types as String and Number.
+Can add methods and properties with metaclass, some problems with primitive types as String and Number.

+Can't access delegate property, set or get.

+Groovy ast transformations as @Cannonical, @ToString, ... not supported.

 Losing pretty print, had to function == (equals), and I suppose same for other operators.

 Javascript 'split' not the same, maybe will translate to tokenize.

 String.length() not work, cause length is property in Javascript.

+Variable assignment not allowed inside boolean expressions as ternary (?:).

 ---